 Image credit: House of Dessert’s Facebook page

 If you’re bored of the usual BBTs, try the traditional desserts at House of Dessert 甜品之家.
-Their Tau Suan ($1.30) comes highly recommended; the beans are steamed just right to ensure that they have a chewy texture and will become powdery when bitten into.
-A Lotus ($2.20) version of the tau suan is also available, where the lotus seeds become a delicious savoury paste when chewed.
+Their Tau Suan ($1.50) comes highly recommended; the beans are steamed just right to ensure that they have a chewy texture when bitten into.
+There’s also Bubor Pulut Hitam ($1.50), made rich with coconut milk.